thimslugga/centos-10-bootc/README.md

 ### Why is there no web browser?

-Open Software and download your favorite web browser.
+Open the Software app and download your favorite web browser.

 ### What's the difference between this and HeliumOS?